Parent and Family FAQs and Useful Information

-Can items be left in dorm rooms over breaks?
+Can items be left in residence halls over breaks?

-Students can leave their belongings in the dorm rooms throughout the academic year.
+Students can leave their belongings in the residence hall throughout the academic year.
 Unless there are special circumstances, they must move out during the summer.

 If offered a work-study position as part of the financial aid package, how does the student apply?

 How do we pay tuition online and monitor finances?

 Visit Student Accounts for information about paying online.
 The eCheck service can also be used to monitor the student’s account.
 If you have further questions, contact Patricia Wang at [tel]909.621.8107[/tel] or [email]firstname.lastname@example.org[/email].